 The Museum’s First Person program enables visitors to hear Holocaust survivors tell their life stories in their own words, uniting personal experience with history in a way that is extraordinary in its immediacy and power.
 Each hour-long program features a live interview between journalist Bill Benson and a survivor, followed by a question-and-answer session.

 First Person is free and open to the public.
-Programs are held in the Rubinstein Auditorium; due to security precautions, please allow extra time for delays entering the Museum building.
-Communication Access Realtime Translation (CART) is available.
-All programs begin at 11 a.m. and usually last one hour.
+Programs are held in either the Rubinstein or the Meyerhoff Auditorium; due to security precautions, please allow extra time for delays entering the Museum building.
+Communication Access Realtime Translation (CART) is available at every program.
+All programs begin at 11 a.m. and last one hour.
 Doors to the auditorium open at 10:45 a.m.
-Programs take place every Wednesday and Thursday from March 18 through August 13, 2015.
+Programs take place every Wednesday and Thursday from March 16 through August 11, 2016.